changeforan/DotnetWorkoutKit/README.md

 - Create a `CustomWorkout` with C# code.
 - Save `CustomWorkout` as a `.workout` file, which can be previewed on your iPhone and imported to Apple Watch.
+- Save `CustomWorkout` as a JSON file, which can be shared with others.
+- Load a `CustomWorkout` from a JSON file.

 ## Limitations